brettvanderwerff/Journal-Rank/README.md

 Work-in-progress website for reviewing academic journals.
 When finished will allow users to submit opinion reviews for academic journals.
 Far from complete, but does have basic, very unpolished functionality now.
-The WIP project can be set up on Linux by:
+Progress on this project can be tracked by setting up on Linux with:

 1. Cloning repo.
 2. Installing requirements `$pip install -r requirements.txt`